 - No definite cause for epilepsy

-- Only few evidences in favour of diagnosis–
+- Only a few pieces of evidence in favour of diagnosis–

 Learning difficulties,